TamaraRibeiro/qubit-sphere/README.md

 - python
 - pip

-## If necessary, install using 'pip install command' the modules:
+## If necessary, install using 'pip install' command the modules:

 - numpy
 - matplotlib